rogerhu/compsci_guides/Word-Search.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:** Iterate over every element of grid checking if it is equals to first element of given word.
+If found then we call the DFS function with current position of board with starting position of word.

 1. Create helper function(node, string):
     - if the string is empty, return true (success).
     - If the node's letter is not the first letter of the string, return false (failure).